notagenius/virtual_laser_cutter/README.md

 #### The Use:

-Generating 3d model of pieces from .svg file in 3d software (Blender)
+Generating 3d models of the pieces which will be purduced by laser cutting

+2d .svg to 3d with 3d graphic software (Blender)

 working as a virtual laser cutter